-When is the LNY?
+When exactly is the LNY?

 The festival starts on the first new moon of the year and ends with the full moon, which is a cycle that lasts roughly 15 days.
-Typically, the LNY falls anywhere between Jan.
-21 and Feb.
-21. During this time, many people take care not to wash or cut their hair - the Chinese character for "hair" is the same character for "prosper," so it's considered bad luck!
+This year, the festival begins on February the 17.
+During this time, many people take care not to wash or cut their hair - the Chinese character for "hair" is the same character for "prosper," so it's considered bad luck!